parflow-resources/parflow-python-container/README.md

 ```
 python3 main/PF_TiltedV_train.py
 ```
 Afterwards you can see your output in main/TV-Ensemble-Training-InRange.
-This directory is in the gitignore, so you shouldn't have to worry about accidentally committing data.
+Note you do not have to be in the container to do so, and can edit the python scripts without restarting the container.
+Also, this directory is in the gitignore, so you shouldn't have to worry about accidentally committing data.
 If you add more output locations I would recommend doing the same with them.

 This script also accepts configuration of mount location, created container name, and image used:
 ```